How to Choose the Best Realtor to Sell Your Home

 But I can tell you this…

-2. Compare real estate agents online
+2. Compare realtors online

 And makes it easier to disqualify the listing agents you shouldn’t choose.

-Here are the things you should consider:
+Here are a few things you should consider when evaluating realtors online:

 • Listings sold: Find the agent’s listings in your area, and focus on the ones that were sold over the last several years.
 Years of experience is important, but recent selling experience carries more weight.
 And be sure you’re looking at the sales where they represented the seller (and not the buyer).

 • Price range: An agent who primarily sells homes in a much lower price range won’t have the experience needed to attract the right type of buyer.
 And agents who sell in a much higher price range probably won’t give your listing the attention it deserves.
-So browse the agent’s listings to ensure they have some experience selling near your home’s estimated value range.
+So browse the agent’s sold listings to ensure they have some experience selling near your home’s estimated value range.

 But be careful…

-Ensure you look at the right criteria
+Ensure you look at the right agent criteria

 Take real estate giant Zillow, for example.